gray rectangle with angle

 Everything You Need to Know About Wide Load Trucking

-Wide load trucking can be a lucrative business, but you need to meet additional safety regulations.
-If you’re moving heavy equipment or oversize loads, you will need to get permits in each state you travel to and might be required to get safety banners, flags, and escort vehicles.
-There could also be restrictions on when you travel and which routes you take.
+If you’re moving heavy equipment or oversized loads, you need permits in each state you travel through.
+Depending on the load and route, you could also be required to arrange safety banners, flags, and escort vehicles.
+There are restrictions on when you travel and which routes you take.

-Your shipment may also qualify as a wide load if your load is taller than 8.5 feet, longer than 48 feet, or weighs more than 46,000 pounds.
+A shipment is typically classified as a wide load if it is wider than 8.5 feet.
+Your load may also qualify if it is taller than 8.5 feet, longer than 48 feet, or weighs more than 46,000 pounds.
 Requirements vary by state.
-For example, some states measure overall length.
-Others measure the length from kingpin to rear axle.
+Some states measure overall length.
+Others measure from kingpin to rear axle.
 Weight restrictions are applied per axle.

-Width is the biggest factor due to the size of roadways.
+Width is the biggest factor because of roadway size.
 A typical interstate lane measures 12 feet across, but lower road classifications are narrower.
-Depending on the state, load, and route, you might also have to fulfill other requirements, such as signage, lights, and escort vehicles.
+Depending on the state, load, and route, you might also need to fulfill requirements like signage, lights, and escort vehicles.
+Wide load trucking overlaps closely with heavy haul trucking, and the rules that apply to one often apply to the other.

-• Manufacturing equipment: assembly lines, conveyors, generator, or grinders
+• Manufacturing equipment: assembly lines, conveyors, generators, or grinders

 • Construction equipment: bulldozers, cranes, backhoes, storage tanks, or dump trucks

-• Agricultural equipment: tractors, harvesters, threshers, or bailers
+• Agricultural equipment: tractors, harvesters, threshers, or balers

 • Construction materials: piping, steel beams, or frames